cyl-vin/Scripty/README.md

 ![cmd_mcRt83Tn1b](https://github.com/cyl-vin/Scripty/assets/152368998/257932b7-7385-4afc-a52a-4855841bb5f6)

-A collection of useful batch scripts written by myself in a single program.
+A collection of useful batch scripts written by myself (with a bit of help from amakvana) in a single program.
 Always trying to update it.

 # Which Scripty should I choose?